VASemenov/Genetica/README.md

 **Genetica** is the minimalistic genetic algorithm library for optimizing class parameters.

-This high-level library allows you to take any class with certain business logic, modify it a little and then give it back to Genetica to optimize.
+This library allows you to take any class with certain business logic, modify it a little and then give it back to Genetica to optimize.

 Right now Genetica is a *minimalistic* library.
 It lacks some of the fancy aspects of genetic algorithms.
 Nevertheless, the library was created to optimize some aerospace designs for the author's graduation project.